-The FCA is continuing the review work started by the Financial Services Authority (FSA) into firms' remuneration and incentive schemes, and the risks which these may pose to customers.
+The FCA continued the review work started by the Financial Services Authority (FSA) into firms' remuneration and incentive schemes, and the risks which these may pose to customers.

-In 2017 the FCA published findings of their Thematic Review on staff remuneration and incentives, for example how dealers and finance providers pay commission to their own staff, and issued a consultation on changes to CONC along with draft guidance.
+In 2017 the FCA published findings of its Thematic Review on staff remuneration and incentives, for example how dealers and finance providers pay commission to their own staff, and issued a consultation on changes to CONC along with draft guidance.

-Also in 2017 the FCA started its exploratory work on the motor finance market.
-The FCA reviewed commission arrangements between motor finance providers and dealers and its findings, published in March 2019, showed that the use of some commission products had led to consumers paying higher interest costs than they should have done.
+As part of its exploratory work on motor finance, the FCA reviewed commission arrangements between motor finance providers and dealers.
+Its findings, published in March 2019, showed that the use of some commission products had led to consumers paying higher interest costs than they should have done.